SuryaBandari247/LendingClubCaseStudy/README.md

 # Lending case study

-A consumer finance company which specialises in lending various types of loans would like to design a model which help the company has to make a decision for loan approval based on the applicant’s profile.
+A consumer finance company which specialises in lending various types of loans would like to design a model which help the company has to make a decision for loan approval based on the applicantâ€™s profile.
-Two types of risks are associated with the bank’s decision:
+Two types of risks are associated with the bankâ€™s decision:

-If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company If the applicant is not likely to repay the loan, i.e. he/she is likely to default, then approving the loan may lead to a financial loss for the company.
+- If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company
+- If the applicant is not likely to repay the loan, i.e. he/she is likely to default, then approving the loan may lead to a financial loss for the company.

 Now this would require a preliminary understanding of the features that define whether applicant's loan should be accepted or rejected.